AvaloniaUI/avalonia-docs/docs/guides/development-guides/how-to-show-and-hide-a-split-view-pane-with-mvvm.md

 ### Implement a converter
 To do this step we will need the char to change as the Pane goes from shown to hidden and viceversa.
 To do so we need to create a converter function that will return the necessary char to the button when clicked.<br>
-In the `models` folder create a class named SplitViewIconConverter and make it inherit from the IMultiValueConverter interface.<br>
+In the `Models` folder create a class named SplitViewIconConverter and make it inherit from the IMultiValueConverter interface.<br>
 :::info
-I will use a MultiValueConverter because we need it to be called whenever the IsSplitViewPaneOpen value is changed.
+We will use a MultiValueConverter because we need it to be called whenever the IsSplitViewPaneOpen value is changed.
 (For more information on how IMultiValueConverter behaves see [here](https://docs.avaloniaui.net/docs/guides/data-binding/how-to-bind-multiple-properties))
 :::
 <br>
 First, implement the interface as follows: